tezlm/cuticle/README.md

 - automatic tab group collapsing (read note below)

-to make automatic tab group collapsing work, you need to hijack ctrl{-shift}-tab. you can do so by running the code on `chrome://extensions`
+to make automatic tab group collapsing work, you need to hijack ctrl{-shift}-tab. you can do so by running this code on `chrome://extensions`

 ```js
 chrome.developerPrivate.updateExtensionCommand({